 V3.
 In the next verses John will pay attention to the characteristics of the new life.
-In that way he wants to teach his readers (including you) how they could recognize the new life.
+In that way he wants to teach his readers, including you, how they can recognize the new life.
 That is how he wants to encourage them and you.
 The fact is that false brothers have crept in who can say wonderful things about knowing God.
-They claim to know God and they even say that they know Him in a very special and profound way.
-However, those people appear to be deceivers.
+They claim to know God and they even say that they know Him in a special and profound way.
+However, those people turn out to be deceivers.
 That leads to the question about how you can recognize whether a person knows God, and how you can recognize it with yourself.

-In order to stop all the insecurity and to affirm the children of God in their faith, John passes on five characteristics.
+To end all uncertainty and to confirm the children of God in their faith, John gives five characteristics.
 Those characteristics are important for you too.
-Two of them are in the section that you have now in front of you.
+Two of them are in the section that you have now before you.
 These are obedience and love.
 The third characteristic is that the new life does not sin (1Jn 3:6).
-The fourth characteristic is about the possession of the Holy Spirit (1Jn 3:24) and the fifth is in connection with the doctrine of Christ (1Jn 4:2).
+The fourth is about the possession of the Holy Spirit (1Jn 3:24) and the fifth is in connection with the doctrine of Christ (1Jn 4:2).

-It’s not that you think: ‘I do not always walk in obedience and therefore I am not converted.’
+It’s not about thinking: ‘I do not always walk in obedience and therefore I am not converted.’
 The point is that you as a child of God discern in your heart the desire to walk after His commandments.
 That desire proves that eternal life is in you.
 By the way, the commandments here are not the ten commandments that were established in the law of Mount Sinai (Exo 20:1-17), but everything that the Father says.
 You see that perfectly in the life of the Lord Jesus.
-The law was not His life principle – although He perfectly accomplished the law – but the commandments of the Father were (Jn 10:17-18; 12:49; 14:31).
+The law was not His life principle – although He perfectly fulfilled the law – but the commandments of the Father (Jn 10:17-18; 12:49; 14:31).

 V4.
-Therefore, when a person appears and claims that he knows God, then to you is now given a means by John to test that.
+Now if someone comes who says he knows God, then to you is now given a means by John to test that.
 Do you see with such a person that he does not consider the commandments of God and do you notice that there is no desire for him to do the will of God?
-Then you should classify him as a liar.
+Then you must classify him as a liar.
 He is doing his own will.
 The truth is not in him.
 He doesn’t have the Lord Jesus, Who is the truth, as his life.

 V5.
-But if you notice with someone that he keeps the word that the Lord Jesus has spoken, then you can be sure that he knows God.
+If you notice with someone that he keeps the word that the Lord Jesus has spoken, you can be sure that he knows God.
 It is striking that John speaks about “His word” in verse 5, while in verse 4 he talks about “His commandments”.
 You may probably define the distinction as follows.
-‘His commandments’ are all desires that the Lord has pertaining your life.
+‘His commandments’ are all desires the Lord has regarding your life.
 Each of His desires is a command to you.
 This is how He dealt with the desires of His Father.
-‘His Word’ comprises more.
-It regards not only His desires, but also Who He Himself is as a Person, what is within Him, what His own glory is.
+‘His word’ encompasses more.
+It regards not only His desires, but also Who He Himself is in His Person, what is within Him, what His own glory is.

 V6.
-That also means that you remain in Him, which means that you abide in Him, that you dwell in Him.
-That is not a temporary matter that can change, but it is a permanent dwelling-place.
-It is not that at one moment you are in Him and at another moment you are not.
+That also means that you abide in Him, that you dwell in Him.
+That is not a temporary matter that can change, but it is a permanent dwelling place.
+It is not that at one moment you abide in Him and at another moment you are not.
 How could it be possible for you to have eternal life at one time and at the other time don’t have it?
 That you abide in Him also becomes visible in your walk.
 Therein also becomes visible what was visible in the walk of the Lord Jesus.
-Just as He did that, you also seek the honor of God.
+Just as He did, do you seek the honor of God.
 He is the center in your life.
 The sphere of your life is your relationship with Him.
 At the same time it is a touchstone to test if it is really true when a person claims to be in God.

 V7.
-The commandment John speaks about in verse 7 and the following verses, is the commandment of love.
+The commandment John speaks about in this verse and the following verses, is the commandment of love.
 As an introduction and in accordance to that he addresses the readers as “beloved”.
 The commandment of love is not a new commandment, but an old one.
-By that John does not refer to the commandment that God gave to His people at Mount Sinai, in order to love Him.
+By that John does not refer to the commandment that God gave to His people at Mount Sinai to love Him.
 That commandment only made clear that man was not able to keep it.
-The commandment that John is talking about was spoken out by the Lord Jesus.
-It is not originated from Mount of Sinai, but, so to speak, from the Father’s house.
-Therefore the new commandment has another starting point.
+The commandment that John is talking about is spoken out by the Lord Jesus.
+It doesn’t come from Mount Sinai, but, so to speak, from the Father’s house.
+The new commandment has another starting point.

 That’s the reason why you read here that it is a commandment “which you have had from the beginning”.
 That refers to the time that the Lord Jesus was on earth.
-When the Lord Jesus declared that, He spoke about a new commandment (Jn 13:34).
+When the Lord Jesus spoke it out, He spoke of a new commandment (Jn 13:34).
 That proves that it does not refer to the commandment of Sinai.
-Now that John speaks about it, he can say that he is talking about an old commandment that they’ve heard, for it was already mentioned by the Lord Jesus.
+Now that John speaks about it, he can say that he is speaking about an old commandment that they’ve heard, for it was already mentioned by the Lord Jesus.

 V8.
-Still it is also “a new commandment”.
+On the other hand, it is also “a new commandment”.
 What then is new?
-It is the commandment that is given to people who have the new eternal life that enables a person to love.
-That new life is after all the Lord Jesus.
-The new commandment therefore, has another origin and it also has another target group.
+It is the commandment that is given to people who have the new, eternal life that enables a person to love.
+That new life is the Lord Jesus.
+The new commandment, therefore, has another origin and it also has another target group.
 There is a new company of people on earth.
 Those people are not only born again, just as each believer in the Old Testament was, but they have the Son as their life and in that way they have been brought into fellowship with the Father.
-Therefore it is said “which thing is true in Him”, the Son, and it is also true “in you”, the believer.
+Therefore it is said “which is true in Him”, the Son, and it is also true “in you”, the believer.

 You may possibly dislike a brother occasionally.
 That is not right and it must not remain like that.
 But hating your brother means that there is totally no love for him present at all.
-When you are dealing with a real brother you will always discover something of the new life in him.
+If you are dealing with a true brother you will always discover something of the new life in him.
 Ultimately the love for that brother will prevail.
-You will surely notice that love with yourself, because you will dislike yourself for hating your brother.
+You will surely notice that love with yourself because you will dislike yourself for disliking your brother.

 V10.
-The observation that you love your brother (and you will be able to sincerely say that about yourself), means that you abide in the light.
+The observation that you love your brother – and you will be able to sincerely say that about yourself –, means that you abide in the light.
 Love and light belong together.
 They are the Being and nature of God.
 Because you have the Divine nature, love and light are perfect with you.
 Therefore you will not be a stumbling block for another person by tempting him to sin.
 There is nothing in you that could possibly cause another person to fall into sin.
-That what is in you, comes from God (see Psa 119:165).
+That what is in you, comes from God (Psa 119:165).
 And He certainly tempts nobody to sin, does He?
 The new life that you have, is the life of the Lord Jesus.
 You follow Him and therefore you have the light of life (Jn 8:12; 11:9-10; 12:35; Pro 4:18-19).

 V11.
 That’s altogether completely absent with a person who hates his brother.
 The contrast is enormous and again typical for the way John presents the things.
 Love makes a person to walk in the light.
-Hatred makes a person to walk in darkness, without knowing where he is going.
-Such people have eyes that have been blinded by the darkness.
+Hatred makes a person walk in darkness, without knowing where he is going.
+These kinds of people have eyes blinded by darkness.
 So how could such a person be a good guide for another person (Mt 15:14)?